Szubierski/Szubierski/README.md

 Hi 👋 My name is Nikodem
 ===================================

-My name is Nikodem, and since 2018 I have been passionately expanding my programming skills.
-My adventure began with C++, and in the following years I explored Python, Java and C#.
-Eventually, I focused on JavaScript, which led me to learn frameworks such as React.js and backend with Node.js.
-I strive to continuously improve my competencies by getting involved in projects that allow me to create innovative solutions.
-I am open to new challenges and ready for further growth in a rapidly changing technology environment.
+My name is Nikodem and I have been passionate about programming since 2018.
+I started with C++ and then learned Python, Java and C#.
+Currently, I'm focusing on JavaScript, which has opened the door for me to technologies such as React.js and Node.js, allowing me to create dynamic applications.
+In addition to programming, I am interested in fishing, sports and mountain hiking, which allows me to relax and recover.
+I am also fascinated by news from the world of science, technology and astronomy.
+I am always looking for opportunities to learn and am open to new projects and challenges.

 ### Skills